Installing IDA Application(v3.x, v2.x)

 </server>

 We found an issue using jdk 8 with TLSv1.3, which can cause very high CPU usage of IDA.
-To fix the issue, use TLSv1.2 by adding below configuration to server.xml.
+To fix the issue, use TLSv1.2 by adding the below configuration to server.xml.

 <ssl id="defaultSSLConfig" keyStoreRef="defaultKeyStore" trustDefaultCerts="true" sslProtocol="TLSv1.2"/>